-Let’s face it: We all have problems working on group projects.
-Coordinating meeting times in-person and figuring out where files go is just a huge hassle.
+Let’s face it: we've all run into problems working on group projects.
+Coordinating meeting times in-person or figuring out where to upload files can be a huge hassle.

 Enter Microsoft Teams.
-Using Teams, groups can collaborate on a project in many ways.
+In Teams, group members can collaborate on projects in many ways.
 Here are some of the top ways you can work together in Teams.

-Note: Some of these features may be disabled in Microsoft Teams due to the settings of your school or district.
+Note: Some of these features may not be available in Microsoft Teams depending on your school or district's settings.

 1. Collaborate in the Conversations tab

-The Conversations tab in any team channel acts a little bit like a social media thread, but for getting work done.
+The Posts tab in any team's General channel acts a little bit like a social media thread, but for getting work done.

-Start conversations and get people’s attention by @mentioning their names in the Compose box before posting your message.
-Use the Attach paperclip to share files, pictures, and anything else your group needs to reference for the project.
+Start conversations and get people’s attention by selecting New conversation and @mentioning their names in the Compose box before posting your message.
+Select Attach to share files, pictures, and anything else your group needs to reference for the project.
 Everything you add will be automatically saved in the Files tab of your channel.

 2. Create your own team

 Microsoft Teams isn’t just for the classroom.
 Organize your own study groups by inviting your classmates to a team.
-Select + Join or create team > Create a new team and choose a team type for Anyone.
+Select + Join or create team > Create a new team and choose the Other team type.
 The app will walk you through a few steps to name your team and invite some members.
 From there, you’re set!